OctopusDeploy/blog/blog/2023-02/definitions-of-lead-time/index.md

 ## Lead time definitions

-The [DevOps definition of lead time for changes](https://octopus.com/devops/metrics/) is the time between a developer committing code into version control and the change being deployed to the production environment.
+The [DevOps definition of lead time for changes](https://octopus.com/devops/metrics/) is the time between a developer committing code into version control and someone deploying that change to the production environment.
 This definition covers a smaller part of the software delivery process than the Lean definition.

-In Lean Software Development, created by Mary and Tom Poppendieck based on the lean manufacturing movement, lead time is measured from when a requirement is discovered to the point when that requirement is fulfilled.
+Mary and Tom Poppendieck created Lean Software Development based on the lean manufacturing movement, and they measured lead time from when you discover a requirement to when someone fulfills that requirement.

-The Lean movement is based on the Toyota Production System, which defined lead time as the time between a customer placing an order and receiving their car.
+The Lean movement, based on the Toyota Production System, defines lead time as the time between a customer placing an order and receiving their car.

 ## Lead time is a customer measurement

 All these lead times represent a customer measurement.
 But they differ because the customer is different.

-Toyota measured the system from the perspective of a car buyer, the Poppendiecks measured the software development system as the users see it, and DevOps measures the deployment pipeline from the perspective of the developer as the customer.
+- Toyota measured the system from the perspective of a car buyer
+- The Poppendiecks measured the software development system as the users see it
+- DevOps measures the deployment pipeline from the perspective of the developer as the customer

 | Lead time                 | Customer  | Start       | End                   |
 |---------------------------|-----------|-------------|-----------------------|